Backcountry hidden pleasures: Our guide to unique lodging adventures in San Diego’s beautiful backcountry

 Summertime temperatures reach well into triple digits.
 But summer’s clear skies are perfect for stargazing, and lodging rates are up to 50% off, in the desert.
 If you've only seen stars from the city, you've never seen the Milky Way.
 The galaxy is a spectacle in the cool desert night.

-Those light particles started out a billion years ago, and when they reach your eyes, they journey is complete.
-Get an air-conditioned room for a hot afternoon.
+Those light particles started out a billion years ago, and when they reach your eyes, their journey is complete.
+Get an air-conditioned room for a respite during afternoon heat.
+For the ulitmate stargazing experience, you can sign up for Borrego night sky tours and photography classes from famed astronomer Dennis Mammana at http://www.borregonightskytours.com/aboutdennis.htm.

 If you're staying in a desert during late spring or summer, your hotel's amenities are super important because it may be where you may spend the hottest hours.
 Pack a cooler full of ice, water and food, and keep your tank full.
 Bring binoculars.